adhocteam/ca-alert/README.md

 #### Collecting and displaying input

 Forms are implemented as React components, using JSX to describe the markup.
 The [form for adding places](https://github.com/adhocteam/ca-alert/blob/master/web/src/AddPlaceForm.jsx) is an example of this pattern.
-Form components store
+Form components [store their state](https://github.com/adhocteam/ca-alert/blob/master/web/src/AddPlaceForm.jsx#L12) as Javascript Objects that are updated as the data in the form changes.
+The submission of the form [is bound to](https://github.com/adhocteam/ca-alert/blob/master/web/src/AddPlaceForm.jsx#L184) a [handleSubmit function](https://github.com/adhocteam/ca-alert/blob/master/web/src/AddPlaceForm.jsx#L62) which takes the current state of the form, encodes it into query parameters, and sends the appropriate request to the API for storing the data.

+Displaying data is done in a similar way, with React components like the [PlaceList](https://github.com/adhocteam/ca-alert/blob/master/web/src/PlaceList.jsx) using the API to [fetch the appropriate data](https://github.com/adhocteam/ca-alert/blob/master/web/src/PlaceList.jsx#L16), storing that data [in the state](https://github.com/adhocteam/ca-alert/blob/master/web/src/PlaceList.jsx#L21), and JSX to [render the appropriate markup](https://github.com/adhocteam/ca-alert/blob/master/web/src/PlaceList.jsx#L62).

+For both collecting and displaying data, React's virtual DOM allows us to seamlessly update the page without worrying about what individual parts of the markup have changed.
+We have also taken advantage of the reusability of React components by creating multi-use tools like [buttons](https://github.com/adhocteam/ca-alert/blob/master/web/src/Button.jsx) and [error messages](https://github.com/adhocteam/ca-alert/blob/master/web/src/Error.jsx).

 #### Data visualizations

+!!!!RELEVANT IF WE'RE USING D3 OR SOMETHING TO DRAW GRAPHS FOR ANALYTICS THINGS!!!!

 #### Site navigation

-* How the UI works
-  * Form implementation
-  * Visual design considerations
-  * Navigation
-* How React components collect that data
-  * How state is stored
-  * Implementation of reusable components
+We have used [react-router](https://github.com/ReactTraining/react-router) to handle rendering of the appropriate React components based on the current URL and for updating the URL based on user actions.
+It allows us to [define a set of routes](https://github.com/adhocteam/ca-alert/blob/master/web/src/index.jsx#L28) and to specify which component should be rendered when it is visited.
+When a user action requires a change to the path, we [update the hashHistory](https://github.com/adhocteam/ca-alert/blob/afc6cbe05d54287095397aaa745e91069194e8ba/web/src/ConfirmPhone.jsx#L58), which automatically changes the URL and renders the appropriate components based on the change.

-* How React communicates with the API
+#### Communication with the API

-  * Use of fetch
-  * Collecting and passing the authentication headers
+Calls to the API are made through the use of the Javascript [fetch function](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+Because this is [not available on all browsers](http://caniuse.com/#feat=fetch), we have [included a polyfill](https://www.npmjs.com/package/whatwg-fetch) to make it universally available.
+[Calls to fetch](https://github.com/adhocteam/ca-alert/blob/master/web/src/lib.js#L87) return a [promise](https://developers.google.com/web/fundamentals/getting-started/primers/promises), which allows us to handle the API responses in an [asynchronously](https://github.com/adhocteam/ca-alert/blob/master/web/src/HazardList.jsx#L14).

+Authentication for the API is handled by passing `uid`, `access-token`, and `client` [headers with each request](https://github.com/adhocteam/ca-alert/blob/master/web/src/HazardList.jsx#L14).
+Because this is required for each request, we have a [library function](https://github.com/adhocteam/ca-alert/blob/master/web/src/lib.js#L76) that adds the headers automatically.
+The authentication headers are [collected when the user logs in](https://github.com/adhocteam/ca-alert/blob/cc9fbda8eadda1fb51853776f0b60b12f86d4761/web/src/SignInForm.jsx#L94) and [stored in local storage](https://github.com/adhocteam/ca-alert/blob/master/web/src/session.js#L5) to make them available across browser windows.

 * How the API is implemented
   * Rails API-only project
   * How routes are defined